 During the week, clients participate in a variety of group activities.
 Program staff runs therapy groups throughout the day.
 In group activities, clients learn to explore and communicate their feelings, understand their addiction and understand the relapse process, and learn to take responsibility for their actions.
-Structural Counselors run weekly education groups teaching clients specific skills necessary for recovery and for participation in the community.
+Drug and Alcohol Counselors run weekly education groups teaching clients specific skills necessary for recovery and for participation in the community.
 The following is a brief list of educational and therapy groups.

 Life Skills: A four-week educational group giving clients specific skills that help them in their lives, such as budgeting and money management.